Elffers/friday-schedule/README.md

 ## Usage

-In your terminal, type:
+Make sure you are within the downloaded directory, and then in your terminal, type:

     $schedule "your firstname"

+It only works with your capitalized first name.
 So for example,

     $schedule "Hsing-Hui"